desserts

 Serving and Pairings

 Lemon meringue pie pairs wonderfully with a dollop of whipped cream or a scoop of vanilla ice cream.
-It can also be served alongside fresh berries for added texture and flavor.
+It also complements fresh berries and a cup of tea or coffee.

 Storage and Reheating